-Released towards the back end of 2009, the HTC Tattoo represented quite an interesting handset, as it broke a trend at the time of ever-increasing large screens and made Android accessible to those with smaller hands or pockets.
+HTC Tattoo Review: Released towards the back end of 2009, the HTC Tattoo represented quite an interesting handset.
+It broke a trend at the time of ever-increasing large screens.
+This made Android accessible to those with smaller hands or pockets.

-This was towards the beginning of HTC’s Android push which put many top-end handsets out there based on the upcoming system such as the classics HTC Touch, HTC Hero and HTC Magic.
+This was towards the beginning of HTC’s Android push which put many top-end handsets out there.
+These were largely based on the classics such as the HTC Touch, HTC Hero and HTC Magic.
 This phone represents a little bit of a step backwards in technology but at a more affordable price.

-Competition was hotting up, most notably from Samsung who were also putting a lot of handsets using Android out there, and the solitary Apple iPhone models that were beginning to dominate the market.
-In general in this era of phones, other manufacturers sought their advantages in the handset hardware and the previously mentioned price point rather than the operating system, and the Tattoo is no different.
+Competition was hotting up, most notably from Samsung.
+They were also putting a lot of handsets using Android out there in large numbers.
+These went up against the solitary Apple iPhone models that were beginning to dominate the market.
+In general in this era of phones, other manufacturers sought their advantages in two ways.
+The previously mentioned price point rather than the operating system, or some kind of improved spec.

-The Tattoo’s design takes its cues from some earlier models like the HTC Magic, in that much space was dedicated to physical buttons, with four buttons surrounding a large home button.
-Full specifications here.
+The Tattoo’s design takes its cues from some earlier models like the HTC Magic.
+Much space was dedicated to physical buttons, with four buttons surrounding a large home button.

-Having slightly less features than other phones, this was not as popular a model.
-Whilst some physical keys did survive in subsequent models, the number of these ended up being heavily reduced as better quality touchscreens made them less useful.
+Having slightly fewer features than other phones, this was not as popular a model.
+Whilst some physical keys did survive in subsequent models, the number of these ended up being heavily reduced.
+Better quality (and larger) touchscreens made them less useful.